newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/multiple-dwelling-registration.md

 notesMd: >
   [Muni planning
   doc](https://docs.google.com/document/d/1wqFrL2aR2ZI9MvCsp4orFJE2A6sn_oa5YOFQoW2uKYE/edit?usp=sharing)
-summaryDescriptionMd: If you own a new `multiple dwelling|multiple-dwelling`, such as an apartment, condominium, or townhouse development, you must register your property with the State.
-If you are the new owner of an existing property, you can also follow the requirements below to update the existing registration and transfer the ownership to you.
+summaryDescriptionMd: If you own a newly built `multiple dwelling|multiple-dwelling`, such as an apartment, condominium, or townhouse development, you must register it with the State.
+If you are the new owner of an existing property, you must update the current registration.
 urlSlug: multiple-dwelling-registration
 filename: multiple-dwelling-registration
 displayname: multiple-dwelling-registration